ray-project/ray/doc/source/placement-group.rst

       pg = placement_group([{"CPU": 2}, {"CPU": 2}], strategy="STRICT_SPREAD", lifetime="detached")
       ray.get(pg.ready())

-    The pg will be kept alive even after the driver running above script exits.
-Therefore it is possible to get the placement group in a different driver:
+    The placement group's lifetime will be independent of the driver now.
+This means it is possible to retrieve the placement group from other drivers regardless of when the current driver exits.
+Let's see an example:

     .. code-block:: python